rotorflight/rotorflight-lua-scripts/README.md

   - a Crossfire v2.11 or newer receiver, _or_
   - an ELRS 2.0.1 or newer receiver

 > [!IMPORTANT]
-> If you're using ELRS, make sure to set the baudrate to 921k in the *Hardware* menu of your transmitter.
+> If you're using ELRS, make sure to set the baudrate to 921k or higher in the *Hardware* menu of your transmitter.

 ## Installation